EdDataScienceEES/tutorial-Abigail-Louise/index.md

 We now need to check our model assumptions are met to trust the ANOVA output.

 __Checking assumptions:__
+1) The observations within and across groups are __independent__
+2) The resisuals follow a __normal distribution__
+3) There is __equal variances__ (homogeneity) across groups

+A __balanced design__ is also preferred where the sample sizes across groups are roughly equal, which ours are at 40 per group.

-We can check for a normal distribution of residuals by plotting a histogram of the residuals and a normal Q-Q plot.
+1) We can check for a normal distribution of residuals by plotting a histogram of the residuals and a normal Q-Q plot.

 ```r
 hist(sparrow_anova$residuals, breaks = 30)  # Plotting histogram of residuals and increasing intervals to get a better visualisation